tarunpre/tarunpre/README.md

 - 👯 I’m looking to collaborate on **Projects regarding ML & NLP**

-- 🤝 I’m looking for help with **Advance system designs & AI Integration**
+- 🤝 I’m looking for help with **Advance system designs & Agentic AI Integration**

 - ⚡ Fun fact **The First Computer Bug Was a Literal Bug**